heesoo-jang/starter-hugo-academic/content/event/example-ChatGPT/index.md

 event_url:

-location: University Room, Hyde Hall, UNC-Chapel Hill
+location: University Room, Hyde Hall, UNC-Chapel Hill (time zone - EST)

 summary: What is ChatGPT?
 Where did it come from?
 What does it mean for science, scholarship, and public life?
 Join our interdisciplinary panel for a discussion of this new technology and its real and imagined impacts on the campus community.
 abstract: What is ChatGPT?
 Where did it come from?
 What does it mean for science, scholarship, and public life?
 Join our interdisciplinary panel for a discussion of this new technology and its real and imagined impacts on the campus community.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.